 The cost of an Idaho vehicle ownership title bond varies because the cost depends on the bond amount.
 Title bonds up to $25,000 are issued instantly without a credit check, and bonds up to $10,000 cost just $100.
-The cost of an Idaho title bond greater than $25,000 is subject to review, wherein an underwriter will determine the cost based on a soft review of the applicant’s credit.
+The cost of an Idaho title bond greater than $25,000 is subject to review, wherein an underwriter will determine the cost based on a review of the applicant’s qualifications.

 What is my bond amount?

 To determine the amount of the bond, the applicant must first have it appraised by a licensed dealer.
 Once the vehicle has been appraised, the applicant must caluclate that amount by 1.5 to get the amount of his or her title bond.
 For example, a vehicle appraised at $3,000 will require a $4,500 surety bond.

 Why do I need a bond to get my vehicle titled?

 A surety bond is required to get a bonded title for vehicles that are newer than 10 years when the Idaho Transportation Department determines the title applicant does not have sufficient proof of ownership.
 The bond is also a guarantee there are no security interests, or liens, against the vehicle.

 Pursuant to Section 49-523 of the Idaho Code, the bond protects past and future owners or secured parties from loss due to the issuance of a certificate of ownership or any current security interest on the vehicle.